-Labeling, Advertising and Reporting of Structure-Function Claims
+Labeling, Advertising and Notifications for Structure-Function Claims

 Our firm advises on all aspects of dietary supplement labeling, including statements of identity, the Supplement Facts panel, ingredient lists, identification of the manufacturer/distributor, CPB country of origin labeling requirements, and USDA bioengineered food labeling requirements.
 We frequently interface with FDA on food labeling issues and assist clients in submitting petitions and comments for nutrient content claims, health claims, and other labeling matters.
-We also advise clients on reporting to FDA for structure-function claims.
+We also advise clients on providing notifications to FDA for structure-function claims.

 Our firm assists clients in developing advertising claims, to ensure that claims are consistent with regulatory requirements and are adequately substantiated.
 We assist clients in dealing with challenges relating to labeling and advertising claims, including challenges by competitors, consumers and regulatory agencies.

 Our firm represents clients in enforcement actions, including responses to FDA inspectional observations, warning letters, recall requests and import detentions, as well as more significant actions such as seizures and injunctions.
 We also represent clients before the FTC and other federal regulatory agencies, as well as state agencies.